Quick Virtual Meeting Games: 15-Minute Team Activities

 6. GIF Battle

-Best for: Casual or creative teams
+For groups: Casual or creative teams of any size

 7. Would You Rather: Work Edition